f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     Commit performed by admin via tcp using cli.
     Production-1(config)#

-Once the partition configurations have been cleared, you’ll need to login to the system controller.
-You’ll need to put all slots back into the **none** partition and **commit** the changes if making changes via the CLI.
+Once the partition configurations have been cleared, you’ll need to login to the system controller CLI via the floating IP address.
+You’ll need to put all slots back into the **none** partition and **commit** the changes.
+This will allow the partitions to be deleted in the next step.

 .. code-block:: bash